-Election Day is only a few weeks away and employers need to be prepared to handle requests from employees for time off from work to vote.
+Election Day happens each November, and employers need to be prepared to handle requests from employees for time off from work to vote.
 Understanding the laws surrounding voting time can help you plan ahead and develop procedures for your company, so you can communicate your expectations to employees ahead of time.

 Federal law does not require employers to provide their employees with time off to vote.
 However, many states have voting leave laws that allow employees to take time off to vote in certain circumstances, such as when there is insufficient time between the time the polls open and close within the state, and the time employees start and finish work.
 Some states even require that the time off to vote be paid.
 For example: